GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 }
 ```

 You know the elements (query, variable name, and value) from Step 1.
-In our example, the query is displayed above, the variable name is `ReportNumber` and the value is `"2141438171"`.
+In the example above, `ReportNumber` is the variable, and `"2141438171"` is the value.

 One way to construct the request body is to use Dictionary elements: